tukangcode/LinguaGacha-TL-Indo/README_EN.md

 - See [Wiki - Supported Formats](https://github.com/neavo/LinguaGacha/wiki/%E6%94%AF%E6%8C%81%E7%9A%84%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F) for examples.
 Submit format requests via [ISSUES](https://github.com/neavo/LinguaGacha/issues)

 ## Recent Updates 📅
+- 20250304 v0.9.3
+  - OPT - Punctuation fixes, logical tweaks
+    - Now trying as much as possible to restore the punctuation habits of the translated language
+  - OPT - Force simplified Chinese output when traditional Chinese output is not enabled

 - 20250304 v0.9.2
   - OPT - Keep as much of the original style as possible for EPUB
   - Minor fix and update